- Police Information Checks for dealership principals and salespeople Police Information Check Policy 377 kB

 Your salesperson needs to be or get licensed.
 You can search for salespeople by name, city or number to see if they are licensed.

 If they are not licensed, they can submit a Salesperson Application Form or online to apply.
-They will need to complete the mandatory Salesperson Certification Course.
+They will need to complete the mandatory Salesperson Licensing Course.
 Once an application is submitted, a Conditional Licence will be issued for a period of 45 days.
 You will be in violation of the Motor Dealer Act if a new employee is selling vehicles before they receive a Conditional Licence.

 They will need to complete a reinstatement form.
 Please contact the Licensing Department for more information.